azarovalex/azarov-by/src/posts/shrek-predicted-the-covid-19-pandemic.md

   - first-post
   - memes
 ---
-Please watch [this informational video](https://youtu.be/dQw4w9WgXcQ) to learn more.
+Find out how Shrek is disrupting astrology.\

-\
+Please watch [this informational video](https://youtu.be/dQw4w9WgXcQ) to learn more.\
 \
 \
 \